-Traditionally Italian bread salad is made with day-old stale bread that is soaked in water.
+Traditionally Italian bread salad is made with stale day-old bread that is soaked in water.
 But you can make a not-so-traditional version whenever you want by toasting cubes of fresh bread in the oven until they are crispy and crunchy, but not browned.

-Basil does not like the cold, so it should be stored at room temperature on your Kitchen counter instead of in the refrigerator.
+Basil does not like the cold, so it should be stored at room temperature on your kitchen counter instead of in the refrigerator.
 Cut off the very ends of the stems and place them in a glass of water like a bouquet of flowers.
 Then cover loosely with a plastic bag.
 Change the water if it starts to look cloudy.

-More tomato salad recipes
+More vegan tomato salad recipes